6th Filmfare Awards Marathi

 The 6th Filmfare Marathi Awards is a ceremony presented by Planet Marathi that honored the best Indian Marathi-language films of 2021.

 Dhurala led the ceremony with 16 nominations, followed by Jhimma with 11 nominations, Mhorkya with 10 nominations each.

 Dhurala earned 7 awards, including Best Actor, Best Actress, Best Supporting Actor and Best Supporting Actress, thus becoming the most-awarded film at the ceremony.

 Sonali Kulkarni received dual nominations for Best Actress and Best Actress (Critics) for a single film Pension, winning for Critics choice.
 Sonalee Kulkarni received dual nominations for Best Actress and Best Supporting Actress for her performances in Pandu and Dhurala respectively, winning for Dhurala.

 Ceremony

-Held at St. Andrews Auditorium, Bandra, the 6th Filmfare Marathi Awards honored the films released in 2021.
+Held at St. Andrews Auditorium, Bandra, on 31 March 2022, the 6th Filmfare Marathi Awards honored the films released in 2021.
 A press conference helmed by editor of Filmfare magazine revealed Planet Marathi as the title sponsor.
 Actors Amey Wagh and Siddhartha Jadhav were announced as the co-hosts, while actors Vaibhav Tatwawadi, Pushkar Jog, Sonalee Kulkarni, Pooja Sawant, Manasi Naik and Mrunmayee Deshpande performed during the event.
-It took place on 31 March 2022.